Skip to content

 MongoDB

 To store our saved notes indefinitely, we need a database.
 Most of the courses taught at the University of Helsinki use relational databases.
-In most parts of this course, we will use MongoDB which is document database.
+In most parts of this course, we will use MongoDB which is a document database.

 The reason for using Mongo as the database is its lower complexity compared to a relational database.
 Part 13 of the course shows how to build Node.js backends that use a relational database.